|Nutritional Guidelines (per serving)|

 Once done, place semolina on a platter and put aside.

 Heat the oil in a pan and add the mustard seeds, curry leaves, and green chilies.

-When the spluttering stops, add the grated ginger and stir well.
+Add the grated ginger and stir well.
 Cook for 1 minute.

 Add the onion and fry it until it is both translucent and soft.

-Add the hot water, turmeric, and salt, to taste, and bring to a boil.
+Add the hot water, turmeric, and salt to taste, and bring to a boil.

 Squeeze the lime juice over the upma and mix well.

 Garnish with chopped cilantro and serve piping hot.

 - As mentioned, upma is a versatile dish so there are many variations of it.
 It can include rice, vermicelli, or pearl sago.

 - Veggies and beans can be added to it, and some types will include cashews and peanuts.